laimoh/Nicer-Pong/README.md

 ```
 npm install
 ```
 ### to start the server, run this code in the terminal in the main Pong folder
+(after runnung the command make sure, node-modules folder exists in the main folder - if not reopen the file)
 ```
 node server.js
 ```